bugsnag/bugsnag-unity/TESTING.md

 ### Building the test fixture

-Building the mobile test fixtures currently assumes a macOS based Unity installation.
 To build any test fixture, from the root of the repository, first build the notifier:
 ```
 rake plugin:export
 ```